 The State of New Jersey allows alcohol consumption and possession in private locations.
-The State allows guardians or parents to supply alcohol to minors, but the State has penalties for having a party that has underage drinking.
-The State allows one to serve alcohol off-premise or on-premise once they attain the age of 18.
-Those under the MLDA have a BAC limit of 0.01, and if their intoxication level goes higher, they are subject to prosecution and punishment that may include fines ranging from $250-$350 or visits for a specified period to an outpatient addiction treatment center.
-New Jersey criminalizes adults providing minors with alcohol, and those guilty of such are fined $1,000 or/and face six months in jail.
+The state allows guardians or parents to supply alcohol to minors, but the state has penalties for having a party with underage drinking.
+The state allows one to serve alcohol off-premise or on-premise once they reach 18.
+Those under the MLDA have a BAC limit of 0.01.
+If their intoxication level goes higher, they are subject to prosecution and punishment, which may include fines ranging from $250-$350 or visits to an outpatient addiction treatment center for a specified period.
+New Jersey criminalizes adults providing minors with alcohol; those guilty of such are fined $1,000 or/and face six months in jail.

 Illegal drinking of alcohol by people under the MLDA of 21 still presents a considerable challenge in the US.
 NIAAA finds that young people between 12-20 years account for 4% of alcohol consumption.
 This is despite all the efforts by lawmakers to try to tame alcohol consumption among those under 21.
 Much more work needs to be done, like making underage drinkers find and attend detox centers programs before underage drinking can be reduced.

 Ascendant New York is a substance abuse treatment center and inpatient detox in NYC.
 We are committed to helping patients from New York and all over the country recover from drug and alcohol addiction.
 Our New York drug rehab center offers customized rehabilitation regimens to each client because we believe each case is different.